-Janet offers parties who hope to be able to resolve their dispute, without recourse to the courts, the opportunity of having an expert view of the likely outcome of proceedings.
+Janet can offer an expert view of the likely outcome of proceedings to those who hope to be able to resolve a dispute without recourse to the courts.
 Using Janet’s advice, parties are often able to narrow the issues or agree matters between them, often with the assistance of their solicitors.

 Janet is increasingly instructed in work involving modern families.
 Leading Sharon Segal, she acted for all of the children involved in the series of cases dealt with by the President in HFEA (A and others) (Legal Parenthood) 1WLR 135, the leading case which shaped the law in relation to declarations of parenthood.
 In addition to legal parenthood, surrogacy and all issues concerning children, Janet also advises on financial issues between cohabitants.

 "Janet is the foremost child law QC.
 She has an encyclopedic knowledge of the law relating to children, is a brilliant advocate, a skilled strategist and combines this with availability, responsiveness and an unmatched bedside manner with clients."
 Tier 1 - Legal 500, 2021

 “Janet combines a gentleness with the client and a toughness in Court that at times takes you aback, but it makes you feel good she is on your side.
 Her instincts are second to none.”
 Tier 1 - Legal 500, 2021